sts10/tidy/readme.markdown

           dice values.
 This setting defaults to `false`, which will 1-indexed dice values, and use double-digit numbers when necessary (e.g. 18-03-08)

+      --cards
+          Print playing card abbreviation next to each word.
+Strongly recommend only use on lists that have 26^1, 26^2, 26^3, etc. words

   -o, --output <OUTPUT>
           Path for outputted list file.
 If none given, generated word list will be printed to terminal